Kuuuube/Misc_Scripts/scripts_and_programs/league_of_legends_afk_match_accept/README.md

 ## Notes

-- As far as I know doing this has never gotten anyone banned.
+- As far as I know, doing this has never gotten anyone banned.

 - Don't forget the hotkeys to pause and exit the script or it may be difficult to exit the script due to it controlling your mouse.